kishys/Waterloo-CCC-Senior-Solutions/README.md

-All Junior 2 Question for the Waterloo's Canadian Computing Competition
+All Senior Questions for the Waterloo's Canadian Computing Competition